Skip to main content

 Inquiry #4:

-Same facts as Inquiry #1, except the original fee agreement limits any increase in hourly rates to occur no more than annually and to be no greater than 3%.
+Same facts as Inquiry #1, except the original fee agreement limits any increase in hourly rates to occur no more than annually and to be no greater than a set percentage.
 May Lawyer increase the hourly rate billed to Client based upon the fee agreement, regardless of any notice provided to Client?

 Opinion #4:

-Yes.
+Yes, provided the resulting rate is not clearly excessive.
 Under these facts, Lawyer has informed Client of “the basis or rate of the fee and expenses for which the client will be responsible...before or within a reasonable time after commencing the representation[,]” including any increase to the billing rate, in the fee agreement to which Client consented.
 Rule 1.5(b).
-Provided the increase in rate is not clearly excessive, Lawyer may increase the billing rate as set forth in the fee agreement.
+If the resulting rate is not clearly excessive, Lawyer may increase the billing rate as set forth in the fee agreement.
 Rule 1.5(a).
 Although not required under these circumstances, Lawyer is encouraged to provide Client with reasonable notice prior to the imposition of any increased billing rate.

 Inquiry #5: